psychobolt/generator-leetcode-storybook/README.md

 > Note: Leetcode CLI only supports [github](https://github.com/) or [linkedin](https://www.linkedin.com) logins for US accounts.

 2. Include story paths for problem and solution for Storybook.
+For example,

 ```js
 // .storybook/main.js